 - QUOTA International Every spring semester, the local QUOTA International organization gives out one or two scholarships to students who will be a senior or graduate student the following year.
 Criteria include strong academic performance and service and leadership experiences.
-Applications are sought during Spring semester each year.

-- University and Foundation Scholarships Students are automatically considered for a wide range of general scholarships and specific scholarships for speech-language pathology students.
-Students are automatically considered for all the scholarships for which you are eligible.
-Listed below are some scholarships you may be eligible for.

-- Maude O. Brungard Speech-Language Pathology Fund
+Applications are sought during Spring semester each year. - University and Foundation Scholarships Students are automatically considered for a wide range of general scholarships and specific scholarships for speech-language pathology students.
+Students are automatically considered for all the scholarships for which you are eligible. - Maude O. Brungard Speech-Language Pathology Fund Students are automatically considered for the Brungard Scholarship.
+Program faculty select the student or students to receive this scholarship based on the criteria specified by Maude O. Brungard.
+The amount of funds varies each year.

-- Marion B. Welsch Memorial Scholarship

-- APSCUF Scholarship

-- IUP Ambassadors Scholarship

-- Aramark Scholarship

-- Fitz Dixon Memorial Scholarship

-- Highmark Healthcare Scholarships for Rising Juniors

-- Momentum, Inc. Healthcare Scholarship

-- PSECU International Education Scholarship

-- Dr. Howard B. Buterbaugh Scholarship Fund

-- Margaret M. Patton Foundation Scholarship

-- Martha S. Scheeren Scholarship

-- Senior Class Scholarship Award

-- Foundation for IUP Community Volunteer Service Award